Harold Primat: Top-flight endurance racing

 Moving to the top level of endurance racing with Kruse Motorsport in 2005, Primat qualified third and finished second in class at the 12 Hours of Sebring event.
 Remaining with Kruse on the other side of the Atlantic, Primat began the European season at Spa but retired due to engine problems.
 He then switched to Rollcentre Racing, which allowed him to compete for overall honours in the LMP1 category, and went on to achieve three top-ten finishes in his debut year.

 2005 also saw Primat make his maiden appearance at the Le Mans 24 Hours.
 After qualifying in 13th, the Rollcentre Dallara-Nissan suffered technical problems in the early stages of the race, resulting in the team not being classified.

 Primat switched teams for 2006, becoming part of an all-Swiss line-up in the new Swiss Spirit outfit, under his former boss Serge Saulnier, whose team ran the programme.
-Primat won top 3 finishes at Spa and Jarama, finishing in joint-fourth place in the championship overall.
-However he was again unable to complete the Le Mans 24 Hours after gearbox problems forced him into retirement on lap 132.
+Primat won top-three finishes at Spa and Jarama, finishing in joint-fourth place in the championship overall.
+However, he was again unable to complete the Le Mans 24 Hours after gearbox problems forced him into retirement on lap 132.

-He again mixed his European schedule with some US-based races in 2006, finishing third at Laguna Seca and fourth at Petit Le Mans for the Creation Autosportif team.
+Primat again mixed his European schedule with some US-based races in 2006, finishing third at Laguna Seca and fourth at Petit Le Mans for the Creation Autosportif team.
 However, his debut at the blue riband Daytona 24 Hours was thwarted by an engine failure on his Spirit of Daytona Crawford-Pontiac.

-In 2007 Primat signed for Henri Pescarolo's eponymous team.
-A podium finish at Spa was his best result in the face of increased competition from the works Peugeot squad, but Primat finished in the top six at four of the six races.
+In 2007, Primat signed for Henri Pescarolo's eponymous team.
+A podium finish at Spa was his best result in the face of increased competition from the works Peugeot squad, but Primat finished in the top-six at four of the six races.
 The season also saw him finish Le Mans for the first time, finishing sixth in class and 13th overall despite losing 90 minutes in the pits to an oil leak.

 Remaining with Pescarolo Sport for the 2008 Le Mans Series, Primat had a top-three finish at Monza, despite the addition of the factory Audi squad to the LMS field.
 Primat also took a best-yet seventh-place finish at Le Mans, which placed him first among the unofficial 'petrol' class, beaten only by the diesel machines of sportscar heavyweights Audi and Peugeot.